 Upon reaching the town after coming from Plitvice Lakes National Park, we were a little bamboozled by the sheer size of the Roman Walls which still surround a good portion of the city.
 Because of these mighty fortress-walls, Zadar managed to keep much of its independence as compared to other neighboring towns, meaning it was never captured by the Turks.

-We found our hotel directly in the center of the city which was a perfect location to shoot out in any which direction to take a stroll.
+Croatian sunsets are some of the most amazing!
 Seeing as how we had arrived in the late afternoon to Zadar, we decided to stroll around in search of some good food.
 We found ourselves walking the pathway along the water and was handed a small menu brochure for a restaurant just 2 minutes up.
 We stopped and looked further into the menu and being too hungry to be picky, we sat down to enjoy the sunset and our meal.
 We ate at a restaurant called Tramonto which has Mediterranean cuisine.
 While the view was fantastic and we had an amazing sunset, I would not recommend eating here.
 We had a terrible experience with an incredibly rude waiter, poor service and food that was just ok.
 And I know that not just us also had terrible service because I watched all the surrounding tables also leave unhappy.

 Once finished, we meandered around the town, checking out the most important part of town and the main square.
 Here you can find the circular Church of St. Donat which is one the greatest examples of Byzantine architecture.
 Although, it has not been used as a church since 1797 but it is still used to enjoy concerts here as the acoustics are very good.